zlepper/Zlepper.RimWorldMods/Zlepper.RimWorld.ModSdk.Testing/readme.md

 This assumes that you have a project called `MyMod` in the same solution, which is the project you want to test.

+Now you can start writing your NUnit tests as you always do.

 ## Configuration

 There a fewer configuration than for the normal `ModSdk` since you don't need to run something,